memodb-io/drive-flow/readme.md

 @default_drive.make_event
 async def a(event: EventInput, global_ctx):
     return abort_this()
+# abort_this is not exiting the whole workflow,
+# only abort this event's return and not causing any other influence
+# `a` chooses to abort its return.
+So no more events in this invoking.
+# this invoking then will end
 @default_drive.listen_group([a])
 async def b(event: EventInput, global_ctx):
     assert False, "should not be called"